Progressive headache and right sided progressive sensorineural hearing loss.

 Vestibular schwannoma with cystic changes is not uncommon.
 It can appear as intratumoral multiple cysts or as a cyst outside the tumor tissue (arachnoid).

-The diagnosis was achieved based on the imaging features.
+The diagnosis was achieved based on the classical imaging features.